evamh/Mood-Box-Arduino/blog.md

 ## Week 2 (Nov.
 14 - 18)

-My objectives for this week are to get the DFPlayer Mini working on my breadboard and work on the spray bottles with a servo concept.
+My objectives for this week are to get the DFPlayer Mini working on the breadboard and work on the spray bottles with a servo concept for the scent component.

 ### DFPlayer Mini